celo-org/celo-monorepo/packages/docs/getting-started/glossary.md

 Attestation Service
 : A service operated by validators that sends signed SMS messages in order to allow accounts to prove they have access to a phone number.

-AttoGold, aG
-: Equivalent to Wei in Ethereum, AttoGold is the smallest unit in which Celo Gold is accounted.
-One Celo Gold is equal to 1,000,000,000,000,000,000 aG (10<sup>18</sup>).

 Baklava
 : The second public Celo test network, used for [The Great Celo Stake Off](https://www.celo.org/stake-off) subject to the [Baklava Testnet Disclaimer](../important-information/baklava-testnet-disclaimer.md).